cemozaydin/cemozaydin/README.md

 ## Hi there 👋 I'm Cem.

-<p>I'm an Information Technology Specialist and I interested in back-end development using with .NET Core.
-Also I start to develop Typescript projects with Angular.
+<p>I'm an Information Technology Specialist and interested in back-end development using with .NET Core.
+Also I have started to develop Typescript projects with Angular.

 ![banner](https://user-images.githubusercontent.com/32098845/115912337-df56c000-a477-11eb-8f8c-696b03a3c9a3.png)